zen0bit/awesome-stars/topics.md

 ## android

+- [aleksey-saenko/MusicRecognizer](https://github.com/aleksey-saenko/MusicRecognizer) - An Android application for music recognition that uses AudD and ACRCloud services to perform song identification.
 - [InfinityLoop1308/PipePipe](https://github.com/InfinityLoop1308/PipePipe) - An open-source Android app to let you browse YouTube, NicoNico and BiliBili freely.
 - [kaleedtc/Privacium](https://github.com/kaleedtc/Privacium) - A simple app for discovering tools that respects your privacy.
 - [deltachat/deltachat-android](https://github.com/deltachat/deltachat-android) - Decentralized private messenger with chat-shared tools and games for Android